 One of my favourite hot drinks to warm up with on a cold day or during the holidays is hot chocolate.
-If I had to choose between regular hot chocolate and this recipe for decadent vegan peppermint hot chocolate, this one would win every time (although, I do love regular hot chocolate, too!).
+If I had to choose between regular hot chocolate and this recipe for decadent vegan peppermint hot chocolate, this one would win every time (although, I do love regular and oat milk hot chocolate, too!).

 The thing that makes this peppermint hot chocolate "rich" is the use of coconut milk.
 Sure, you can skip the coconut milk and use non-dairy milk in its place and it would still be fine, but it won't be as creamy and slightly thicker than the regular stuff.

 And of course, you don't need to top off with coconut whip, but if you have some around, I recommend using it (here's how to make your own coconut whip!).
 It will take your peppermint hot chocolate over the top and truly earn having the words "rich and creamy" used to describe it.

 After you make your vegan peppermint hot chocolate, sit back, relax, and enjoy it with one of the following: